SmskMert/BusTicket/README.md

 # BusTicket
 Bus ticketing system Web application.
-(Currently on Progress)

 • Project Description : There are 3 main roles in the system(Admin, Operator and Customer).But without logging in, the user can also search for trips with trip details(departure - arrival point, travel date) and after the selecting the suitable trip, can proceed to seat selection.
 The user passes the payment stage and accesses the ticket.
 If the user is registered and logged in, user having the customer role, can get a ticket with the passanger information that is already saved in the account.
 Admin can add new user, new role and change the role of any user.
 The operator can add new bus trips and determine which bus and driver will be assigned.
 In the database, the trips are designed to include intermediate stops.
 If the trip is between A to D , user can buy a ticket from A to B , B to C etc.